Most of us want to spend the least to get the most.

 What you should offer instead is an experience that complements the service rendered.

-If you’re really smart and have marketed your personal brand well enough, you can actually get sponsors to supply you with product drops you can dole out as small gifts to new clients, giving them an experience beyond what they expected, but not beyond your investment.
+Suppose you’re really smart and have marketed your personal brand well enough.
+In that case, you can actually get sponsors to supply you with product drops you can dole out as small gifts to new clients, giving them an experience beyond what they expected but not beyond your investment.

-So having these perks, whether its small little, inexpensive trinkets or your perky personality, can allow you to confidently justify a higher price than your clients will find agreeable.
+So having these perks, whether small, inexpensive trinkets or your perky personality, can allow you to confidently justify a higher price that your clients will find agreeable.

 3. Location, Location, Location